 Maidstone – Great people, great place, great opportunity

 Maidstone is situated in the heart of Kent and is the county town.
-The urban area has a strong commercial and retail base with good transport links and is set in a generally rural area, which includes the Kent Downs and the Kent Low Weald AONBs.
+The urban centre has a strong commercial and retail base with good transport links but is set in a generally rural area, which includes the Kent Downs and the Kent Low Weald AONBs.
 The borough is fortunate to benefit from a diverse and valued heritage with 41 conservation areas, over 2000 listed buildings, 28 scheduled monuments and 15 historic parks and gardens.
 In recent years Maidstone has experienced unprecedented growth and we are in a great position to shape this growth with a genuine commitment to respecting the character and heritage of the borough and achieving high quality design.

 This is an exciting opportunity for an enthusiastic and motivated Conservation Officer to join the Heritage, Landscape and Design team, a small but busy multi-disciplinary team dealing with conservation of the built environment, landscape and trees.

-For further information or to discuss this opportunity in more detail, please contact Deanne Cunningham, Team Leader (Heritage, Landscape & Design) on 01622 602721.
+For further information, or to discuss this opportunity in more detail, please contact Deanne Cunningham on 01622 602721